i4Ds/Karabo-Pipeline/doc/src/main_features/simulation.rst

 ------------
 This module contains the functionality required for an interferometer simulation.
 This includes defining a sky model and selecting a telescope.

-For simulation backend selection (OSKAR/RASCIL/SDP), see :doc:`simulation_backend_selection`.
+For simulation backend selection (SDP or OSKAR), see :doc:`simulation_backend_selection`.

 Classes